Back to All Events

 Finding a Literary Voice as a Child of Survivors: A Panel

 Join us for a special discussion with two Tucson Festival of Books 2025 featured authors!
-Joel Waldman and Mimi Zieman, both authors of deeply personal works, will sit on a panel with a local descendant of survivors for a discussion on literary voice and the experience of growing up as a child/grandchild of Jewish Holocaust survivors.
+Joel Waldman and Mimi Zieman, both authors of deeply personal works, will sit on a panel with Raisa Moroz, a local descendant of survivors for a discussion on literary voice and the experience of growing up as a child/grandchild of Jewish Holocaust survivors.

 Joel Waldman is the co-host of the hit true-crime podcast and now book, Surviving the Survivor, and an Emmy Award-winning broadcast journalist who worked most recently as a Washington, D.C.-based correspondent for Fox News, covering national politics from Capitol Hill.
 He has also worked as an investigative reporter for Fox 5 in New York City and for TV-news programs in West Palm Beach, Miami and Tucson.
 He lives in Miami Beach with his wife, Ileana, and his three children, Vida, Zizi, and Judah.